- Home

 While it might seem like dreams are a random assortment of images that flash through our minds for no reason, scientists believe there may be more to it.

 According to research, dreams allow our brains to sort, prioritise, and declutter memories while we sleep.
 During this process, it’s believed that our brains integrate new memories – in the form of dream fragments – into existing memory networks.
-These networks act as a framework for new information to be interpreted and understood, and become stronger as a result.
+These networks act as a framework for new information to be interpreted and understood.

 Sigmund Freud famously referred to the memories or experiences the brain sorts through while we sleep as ‘day residues’.
 They might be realistic representations of things we’ve experienced during the day that our brain is trying to remember, or they could be experiences that our brains have turned into dreams to help us make sense of them.